sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

     <sparkle:enclosure sparkle:os="os_name" ...>

 Replace _os_name_ with either "windows" or "linux", respectively (mind the lower case!).
 Feel free to add other OS names as needed.

+## Xcode integration

+[There's an old description](https://web.archive.org/web/20120708050000/http://www.entropy.ch/blog/Developer/2008/09/22/Sparkle-Appcast-Automation-in-Xcode.html) of how to automate the archiving and signing process with a script build phase in Xcode.
+[Find other guides](https://www.google.com/search?q=Sparkle+Appcast+Automation).